GoogleChromeLabs/ps-analysis-tool/README.md

 The Chrome extension provides capabilities surfaced via the extension pop-up, the Side Panel, and as Devtools panel.
 The CLI implementation parses a sitemap provided as input and outputs a JSON file listing all cookies set while navigating through the URLs in the sitemap.
 Follow the following steps to get the extension installed in your browser.

-- Clone this Cookie Analysis Tool Repository
+- Clone this Privacy Sandbox Analysis Tool Repository
-- `npm install` Install all dependencies
+- Run `npm install` to install all dependencies

 ### Extension (from source)